What You Can Do

 Offer Gentle Encouragement With Technology

-“The stigma that older adults are averse to technology is not necessarily true”, says Janet Filipenko, who coordinates digital literacy programs with the Seniors Wellness Society.
+“The stigma that older adults are averse to technology is not necessarily true”, says Janet Filipenko.
 If someone is interested in using technology to stay connected, a tablet or entry-level laptop is a great gift to help people maintain social engagement.
 It can also help them access services like healthcare, paying bills or buying groceries online.

 “Learning how to use technology is absolutely doable, it’s like any other skill that requires patience and practice.
 Try sticking to one topic at a time when showing and explaining a new application.
 Encourage their questions and invite them to take notes in their own words so they can refer back to them when they’re on their own.